- Learn Gardening Basics

 - Hands-on and informative

 Have you ever thought about growing your own fruits and vegetables but didn’t have the skills or know-how to get started?
 Fresh fruits and vegetables are not only good for you but provide an abundance of vitamins and nutrients.
-Growing your own fruits and veggies also helps you save on money, encourages family participation and enables you easy access to your own farmer’s market in your backyard, how convenient!
+Growing your own fruits and vegetables also helps you save on money, encourages family participation and enables you easy access to your own farmer’s market in your backyard.

 Recently many communities have become involved in an agricultural movement that has grown in numbers.
 More and more community gardens and individual home-based gardens are being created in underserved and urban areas where access to fresh, locally grown produce can be limited.
 Communities are becoming more self-sufficient involving families and community members to create and maintain community gardens and inspiring families to plant their own gardens at their homes or apartments!

 It is vital that our community is well supported in health and nutrition through access to sustainable and locally-rooted food systems for meeting nutritional needs of the community!
 This need comes in a time when unemployment rate exceeds 15% in San Joaquin County, Food Banks facing a 30-40% increase in client count and San Joaquin County being ranked 51st out of 58 CA counties for highest percentage of overweight/obese adults, we are faced with an unmitigated health disaster (source: www.cfpa.org).